bencoveney/dotnet-container/README.md

 - Retain the front-end and use a different technology for the backend.
 - Add additional backend servers, or a database.

+The following workflows are generally supported:

+- Running in a development configuration directly on your machine, without docker as an intermediate layer.
+- Packaging in a release configuration as docker containers.

+The capability for running locally within docker is also included (e.g. via `docker compose`) so that the integration can be checked in a production-like environment.

 ## API

-The API binds to the following ports:
+The API binds to the port `5000` for HTTP requests.

-- `:80` for HTTP in production (when running in a container).
-- `:5000` for HTTP in development (when running locally).

 The API does not expose an HTTPS endpoint.
 It is assumed the API server will not be directly exposed to the network, and instead traffic will instead be routed through the UI container.

 ### Running locally